HidekiNatsumi/Calculator/README.md

 -
 <ul>

-<li>Used hardCoding to learn to use js better by solving those miniproblems inside of this calculator website.</li>
+<li>Used hardCoding to learn how to code and problem solve in Javascript better by solving those mini problems inside of this mini calculator website.</li>
 <li>The input will be displayed inside of a normal h1 text and the output will also be displayed in there.</li>
-<li>You can use many operators at the same time.(You might face some output bugs sometimes.</li>
+<li>You can use many operators on the same time.(You might face some output bugs.</li>
-<li>Did this program to get used to variable convertions.</li>
+<li>Created this program to get used of variable convertions.</li>
 </ul>

 Screenshots